17 Fruit Crops That Grow in Shade

 The ‘Celeste’ fig produces an abundant crop of small to medium-sized fruits.
 At maturity, fruits and soft and sweet and can be enjoyed fresh, dried, or preserved.
 Be sure to pick the fruits as they ripen because they ripen quickly and will soon be overripe and start to ferment.

-Figs perform best and will produce the most fruits when grown in full sun, but they are tolerant of partial shade.
+Figs perform best and will produce the most fruits when grown in full sun.
+However, these fruit crops manage shade well.
 Fig trees grow quickly and vigorously.

 They can be pruned as needed to control their size.
 Some branches may die back during cold winters.
 Mulch around the roots to help protect against the cold and prune off any dead branches each spring to keep your tree looking its best.